 Systems of oppression that have led us here need to be tackled.
 A global response that redistributes power from the people that have caused the climate crisis to the people who are most impacted by it is essential.
 One of the ways we can do this is by listening and being led by communities on the front-line of the crisis – the majority of whom are mainly poor, women and/or people of colour.

-A just transition will ensure everyone has a decent job paid at a real living wage and workers in fossil fuel-intensive industries will be supported and retrained to work in low-carbon industries.
-It will retro-fit existing housing stock and build new homes to the highest environmental standards, ensuring everyone has a warm, decent place to live.
-It will transform land use, reintroducing forests and peat that can act as carbon sinks and changing diets so we can effectively feed everyone with the land and resources we can access responsibly.
-It will reduce unsustainable levels of consumption by restricting unnecessary waste and ensuring we are using resources to meet everyone’s basic needs as a priority.
-It will immediately stop subsidising the fossil fuel industry and massive scale up renewable energy production.
+A ‘just’ transition will involve some chance of a safe climate for future generations, an equal distribution of the remaining global carbon budget between countries and a transition in the UK where everyone’s essential needs for housing, transport and energy use are met.
+Examples of a just transition should be decent jobs for everyone, paid at a real living wage, workers in fossil-fuel intensive industries being supported and retrained to work in low carbon-industries, retrofitting existing housing stock and building new homes to high environmental standards – ensuring everyone has a warm place to live, transforming land use, reintroducing forests and peats as carbon sinks and changing diets to ensure we can feed everyone effectively and use land and resources responsibly.
+This will reduce unsustainable levels of consumption by restricting unnecessary waste and ensuring we are using resources to meet the priority of everyone’s basic needs.
+It will also immediately stop subsiding the fossil fuel industry and massively scale up renewable energy production.

-Technological solutions to the climate crisis exist – what we need is political leadership to make the changes necessary.
-This is needed at all levels, from global agreements like the UNFCCC to local council action plans, but it won’t happen unless ordinary citizens demand it.
-The solution is to organise together and to build a broad, intersectional movement capable of exerting sufficient pressure on political representatives to drive real change and to hold them to account.
-In order to do this we need to make sure our organising isn’t replicating the same power dynamics that caused the climate crisis.
+Solutions to the climate crisis already exist – what is missing and what is needed is political leadership to make the changes necessary at global, national and local levels.
+Change won’t happen unless we demand it.
+Building a broad, intersectional movement,capable of exerting sufficient pressure on political representatives that should be held accountable will drive real change.
+In order to do this, we need to make sure our organising isn’t replicating the same power dynamics that caused the climate crisis.